TURNING YOUR LIFE OVER TO GOD

 A ONE-TIME EXPERIENCE OR A PROCESS?

-A 1 through 7 process.
-For convenience, we can divide the process of conversion into seven aspects according to the 7 system – used in many article on this website.
+One can divide the process of conversion into seven aspects according to the 7 system – used in many articles on this website.

 The 1 level is your survival and daily physical living level.
 It has to do with what you eat and drink, and your rest, activity level, health matters and other aspects of lifestyle.